 When Does a Toothache Require Antibiotics?

 When the dental infection is severe or impacts the gum around an erupting tooth, your dentist may recommend antibiotics.
-For instance, pericoronitis is an infection in the gum tissue that can develop around impacted wisdom teeth, as Merck Manuals explains.
+For instance, pericoronitis is an infection in the gum tissue that can develop around impacted wisdom teeth.
 Patients with this condition may be given antibiotics as part of their treatment.

 Additionally, if your dentist notices signs of a dental abscess‚ a tooth infection that can develop from an untreated cavity, they may recommend antibiotics.